-A key determinant of growth in the debt-to-GDP ratio and hence fiscal sustainability is the ratio of the primary deficit-to-GDP.
-The primary deficit is the difference between non-interest spending and receipts, and the primary deficit-to-GDP ratio spiked during 2009 through 2012 due to the 2008-09 financial crisis and the ensuing severe recession, as well as the increased spending and temporary tax reductions enacted to stimulate the economy and support recovery.
-These elevated primary deficits resulted in a sharp increase in the ratio of debt to GDP, which rose from 39 percent at the end of 2008 to 70 percent at the end of 2012.
-As an economic recovery took hold, the primary deficit ratio fell, averaging 2.1 percent of GDP over 2013 through 2019.
-In 2020, the primary deficit-to-GDP ratio rose to 13.3 percent of GDP due to increased spending in response to the COVID-19 pandemic and economic contraction, and the ratio of debt to GDP reached 100 percent at the end of the year.
-Spending remained elevated in 2021 due to additional funding to support economic recovery, but increased receipts reduced the primary deficit-to-GDP ratio to 10.8 percent.
+A key determinant of growth in the debt-to-GDP ratio and hence fiscal sustainability is the ratio of the primary deficit to GDP.
+The primary deficit is the difference between non-interest spending and receipts, and the primary deficit-to-GDP ratio is the primary deficit expressed as a percent of GDP.
+As shown in Chart 1, the primary deficit-to-GDP ratio spiked during 2009 through 2012 due to the 2008-09 financial crisis and the ensuing severe recession, and rose again in 2020 due to the COVID-19 pandemic.
+Increased spending and temporary tax reductions enacted to stimulate the economy and support recovery contributed to elevated primary deficits, resulting in sharp increases in the ratio of debt to GDP.
+The debt-to-GDP ratio rose from 39 percent at the end of 2008 to 70 percent at the end of 2012 and then from 79 percent at the end of 2019 to 100 percent at the end of 2020.

-The primary deficit-to-GDP ratio is projected to fall to 4.7 percent in 2022 and then decreases to 4.3 percent in 2027.
-After 2027, however, increased spending for Social Security and health programs due in part to the continued retirement of the baby boom generation is projected to result in increasing primary deficits that reach 5.0 percent of GDP in 2030.
-The primary deficit peaks at 6.3 percent of GDP in 2043, then gradually decreases beyond that point as the aging of the population continues at a slower pace, and reaches 4.9 percent in 2096, the last year of the projection period.
+The primary deficit-to-GDP ratio in 2022 was 3.6 percent, decreasing by 7.1 percentage points from 2021 as spending attributable to the pandemic winds down.
+The primary deficit-to-GDP ratio is projected to fall to 2.2 percent in 2023, based on the technical assumptions1 in this report, and then average 3.0 percent through 2029.
+After 2029, however, increased spending for Social Security and health programs due in part to the continued retirement of the baby boom generation is projected to result in increasing primary deficits that peak at 4.8 percent of GDP in 2044.
+Primary deficits as a share of GDP gradually decrease beyond that point as the aging of the population continues at a slower pace, and reaches 3.5 percent in 2097, the last year of the projection period.

 Trends in the primary deficit are heavily influenced by tax receipts.
 The receipt share of GDP was markedly depressed in 2009 through 2012 because of the recession and tax reductions enacted as part of the ARRA and the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
-The share subsequently increased to 18.0 percent of GDP by 2015 before falling below the 30-year average of 17.1 percent in 2018, after enactment of the TCJA.
-As a share of GDP, receipts were 18.1 percent of GDP in 2021, 1.8 percentage points above 2020.
-Receipts are projected to decrease to 17.3 percent of GDP in 2022 and then reach 18.7 percent of GDP in 2031 when corporation income tax and other receipts stabilize as a share of GDP.
-After 2031, receipts grow slightly more rapidly than GDP over the projection period as increases in real (i.e., inflation-adjusted) incomes cause more taxpayers and a larger share of income to fall into the higher individual income tax brackets.
+The share subsequently increased to 18.0 percent of GDP by 2015 before falling below the 30-year average of 17.2 percent in 2018, after enactment of the TCJA.
+As a share of GDP, receipts were 19.6 percent of GDP in 2022, 1.5 percentage points above 2021.
+Receipts are projected to fall to 17.7 percent of GDP in 2023 and then further decrease to 17.1 percent of GDP in 2025.
+Receipts are projected to be 18.1 percent of GDP in 2032 when corporation income tax and other receipts stabilize as a share of GDP.
+After 2032, receipts grow slightly more rapidly than GDP over the projection period as increases in real (i.e., inflation-adjusted) incomes cause more taxpayers and a larger share of income to fall into the higher individual income tax brackets.
 Other possible paths for the receipts-to-GDP ratio and the implications for projected debt held by the public are analyzed in the "Alternative Scenarios" section.